 - Seek feedback on your resume from trusted peers or professionals in the industry.

-- Constructive feedback can assist you in pinpointing what needs to be improved on your resume and enhance the overall effectiveness of your resume.
+- Constructive feedback can help you pinpoint what needs improvement in your resume or CV and enhance its overall effectiveness.

 - Engage actively with Career Coaches, Career Advisers, or mentors to gain valuable insights into resume best practices and industry-specific trends.
 They guide you in tailoring your resume to meet hiring managers’ expectations.